 Overfeeding

 Overfeeding can be a common cause of shock in fish, but there are steps you can take to help save your aquatic friend.
-The first step is to remove any excess food from the tank and do a partial water change to help restore oxygen levels in the water.
+The first step is to remove any excess food from the original tank and do a partial water change to help restore the lack of oxygen levels in the water.
 It is also important to monitor the fish closely and provide any necessary medical treatment, such as adding aquarium salt or using a stress coat conditioner.

+Maintaining a balanced diet and proper filtration are important for keeping fish healthy and preventing osmotic shock.
 If the fish shows no improvement after these efforts, consulting with a veterinarian specializing in aquatic animals may be necessary.
 By taking quick action and providing proper care, you can help save your fish from shock caused by overfeeding and ensure their continued health and happiness in their underwater home.

 Hyper (Excess) Saltation

 Hyper (Excess) Saltation can be a serious issue for fish, but there are steps you can take to save them from this condition.
 The first step is to remove the affected fish from the tank and place it in a separate container with clean water.
-You should also make sure that the water in the main tank is clean and properly balanced.
+You should also ensure the water in the main tank is clean and properly balanced.
 Adding aquarium salt can help to reduce stress and improve the overall health of your fish.

 Shock If Kept With Other Pets